 China, as a whole, is an expensive country to live in – and although the cost of living in Guangzhou doesn't quite reach the dizzying heights of that in Beijing, Shanghai or Shenzhen, it isn't far behind.

-The 2023 edition of Mercer's Cost of Living Survey ranked Guangzhou as the world's 36th most expensive city for expats out of 227 cities assessed.
-It's also notable that Guangzhou's position in the rankings, and therefore its cost of living, is comparable to other major global cities such as Paris and Berlin.
+The 2024 edition of Mercer's Cost of Living Survey ranked Guangzhou as the world's 71st most expensive city for expats out of 226 cities assessed worldwide.
+This puts its cost of living at a similar level to major European cities such as Rome, Italy and Barcelona, Spain.

 Cost of accommodation in Guangzhou